 Emi: The man who led your organization made an entire underground mall full of innocent people collapse just to kill me and the Demon King.
 How can I trust you unconditionally as you demand?

 Hypocritical Humor: Tries to call out Emi for working with Maou...after he was just working with Lucifer who was trying to slaughter innocents for fun.
 Nobody buys it for a second.
 Not even Lucifer.
+In fact he almost instantaneously called out on it by said two.

 Light Is Not Good: Olba is supposed to be one of the good guys, yet is teaming up with Lucifer who wants to kill Maou and Emi, one of his companions from Ente Isla.
 Later, two of Emi's companions arrive to tell her that the church back home is doing very similar things to Olba back on Ente Isla.
 These people wield explicitly sacred power.